Languages of Somalia: Italian

 Italian was the main official language in Italian Somaliland, although following its acquisition of Jubaland in 1924, the Jubaland region maintained English at a semi-official status for several years thereafter.

 During the United Nations Trusteeship period from 1949 until 1960, Italian along with Somali were used at an official level internally, whilst the UN's main working language of English was the language used during diplomatic, international and occasionally for economic correspondence.
 After 1960 independence, the Italian remained official for another nine years.
 Italian was later declared an official language again by the Transitional Federal Government along with English in 2004.
 But, in 2012, they were later removed by the establishments of the Provisional Constitution by the Federal Government of Somalia leaving Somali and Arabic as the only official languages.

 Italian is a legacy of the Italian colonial period of Somalia when it was part of the Italian Empire.
 Italian was the mother tongue of the Italian settlers of Somalia.

 Although it was the primary language since colonial rule, Italian continued to be used among the country's ruling elite even after 1960 independence when it continued to remain as an official language.
 It is estimated that more than 200,000 native Somalis (nearly 20% of the total population of former Somalia italiana) were fluent speaking Italian when independence was declared in 1960.

-After a military coup in 1969, all foreign entities were nationalized by Siad Barre (who spoke Italian fluently), including Mogadishu's principal university, which was renamed 'Jaamacadda Ummadda Soomaliyeed' (Somali National University).
+After a military coup in 1969, all foreign entities were nationalized by president Siad Barre (who spoke Italian fluently), including Mogadishu under Italian rule's principal university, which was renamed 'Jaamacadda Ummadda Soomaliyeed' (Somali National University).
 This marked the initial decline of the use of Italian in Somalia.

 However, Italian is still widely spoken by the elderly, the educated, and by the governmental officials of Somalia.
 Prior to the Somali civil war, Mogadishu still had an Italian-language school, but was later destroyed by the conflict.

+Furthermore it is noteworthy to pinpoint that in the "Somalia italiana" was developed a local pidgin from the Italian language: the Italian Pidgin of Somalia.
+It was used by nearly 2/3 of the native population in 1940, according to historian Epifanio Ajello.

 English

 English is widely taught in schools.
-It used to be a working language in the British Somali Coast Protectorate in the north of the country.
-It was also increasing in usage during the British Military Administration (Somali) BMAS, whereby Britain controlled most Somali-inhabited areas from 1941 until 1949.
-Outside of the north, the Jubaland region has had the lengthiest period whereby English was an official language as the British empire began administering from the 1880s.
-As such, English had been an official language in Jubaland in the five decades stretching from the 1880s to 1920s, and subsequently at a semi-official level during the BMAS (1940s), and UN Trusteeship (1950s) decades respectively.
+It used to be a working language in British Somaliland in the north of the country.
+It was also in usage during the British Military Administration, whereby Britain controlled most Somali-inhabited areas from 1941 until 1949.
+Outside of the north, the Jubaland region has had the lengthiest period with English as an official language as the British empire began administering the area in the 1880s.
+As such, English had been an official language in Jubaland in the five decades stretching from the 1880s to 1920s, and subsequently at a semi-official level during the British Military Administration (1940s) and UN Trusteeship (1950s) decades respectively.
 The official government website is currently only available in English.